Durenlab/LINGER/docs/downstream.md

 # Downstream analysis - Module detection
 ## Regulatory Module
 For this analysis, we first detect key TF-TG subnetworks (modules) from the cell population TF–TG trans-regulation.
-Then, we identify the differential regulatory modules differentially expressed from the case and control groups.
+Then, we identify the differential regulatory modules that are differentially expressed between the case and control groups.
 ### Detect Module
 #### Input
-- pseudobulk gene expression: [TG_pseudobulk], please make sure the data is after removing batch effect
+- pseudobulk gene expression: [TG_pseudobulk], please make sure the data is after removing the batch effect
 - metadata including case and control in column 'group' and cell type annotation in column 'celltype': [metadata].
 Note that the case is 1 and the control is 0.
 - LINGER outdir including a trans-regulatory network, 'cell_population_trans_regulatory.txt',
 - GWAS data file, which is not necessary.